Robert L. Hawkins

 Areas of Expertise: Poverty; social capital; family and children's policy; social policy analysis; diversity and racism; community-participatory research; qualitative methods; ethnographic research

-Robert Hawkins is the McSilver Associate Professor in Poverty Studies at NYU Silver and serves as Assistant Dean and Director of the School’s undergraduate program.
+Robert Hawkins is the Associate Dean for Academic Affairs; and McSilver Associate Professor in Poverty Studies at NYU Silver.
 Dr. Hawkins has expertise in poverty and welfare, social capital use and development, race and social policy, community participatory research with mixed methodologies, and social policy analysis.
 He also has extensive programming, research, and teaching expertise in race and racism, diversity, oppression, and privilege.
 Dr. Hawkins has approached the study and understanding of poverty from many perspectives.
 He conducted research with low-income families in New Orleans following Hurricane Katrina, engaged in in-depth studies with single mother-led households, and led international work in poor communities in the Philippines.
 His current research focuses on racism and poverty as trauma, and addresses the link between social position, negative life events, and social capital usage marginalized and low-income individuals and families.
 He is particularly interested in the structural, sociological, and psychological barriers faced by low-income people trying to make a successful transition from poverty and welfare to positions of economic sustainability.

 Dr. Hawkins has been an administrator and trainer in agencies addressing family needs for both children and older adults.
 He has worked with the Family & Children's Resource Center and the Center for Aging Research and Educational Services in North Carolina, the American Geriatrics Society in New York City, People for the American Way, and the University College of Citizenship and Public Service at Tufts University.
 He served as an ethnographic researcher with Welfare, Children, and Families, a three-city longitudinal study lead by researchers from Harvard University, University of Texas-Austin, Penn State University, and Brandeis University.
 This study examined in detail the lives of low-income single mothers, their neighborhood and community networks, and how the women survive under welfare reform.